alvarpoon/aeg/wp-content/plugins/bnfw/README.txt

 = Does this plugin work with Multisite? =

 Yes and no - some notifications work, others don't, and some are missing entirely.
-I do plan on adding full Multisite support at a later date however, this will most likely be in the form of an add-on.
+I do plan on adding full Multisite support at a later date however, this will be in the form of an add-on.

 = What isn't this plugin? =